LAW1110 : Legal Institutions and Method (Inactive)

 • An overview of legal institutions;

-• The structure and functions of courts and tribunals;
+• The structure and functions of courts;

 • Legislation and statutory interpretation;